Education for All Development Index

 Country coverage and cautionary note

-Out of 205 countries, 120 countries data required to calculate the standard EDI for 2010.
+Out of 205 countries, 115 countries had the data required to calculate the standard EDI for 2011.
 They are ranked according to “high”, “medium” or “low” EDI.

 A word of caution: any index that takes a complex and multifaceted reality and compresses it into something much simpler will always do injustice to the original.
 For this reason, it is important to realize that indexes may be useful for particular purposes, but they also have limitations.
 Data and indicators should be viewed within the broader picture of a dynamic and specific country context that is itself evolving within a larger sub-regional or regional environment.
 Therefore data must be interpreted with care as good data and good measuring tools are often lacking where needed most.
 We therefore urge our readers to takes these strengths and limitations into account.Back to top